 - Go Back to the Source: Penelope's purpose in mapping the Sideways, whether she realizes it or not, is to find Patient 23 at the Heart of the City.

 - Go Mad from the Revelation: Fate of many a person to cross paths with Bedlam, who encourages people to embrace insanity as a path to salvation.
 Seth Dougall willingly embraced Bedlam's philosophies as a child, going quite mad — but keeps a good poker face in public while pushing her agenda.

 - Goshdang It To Heck: Gregory, because Liz dissaproved of swearing.

 - Granny Classic: Grandma Scarlett.
 Runs an adorable orphanage full of adorable orphans and sews hand-made teddy bears in her spare time.
 Is also the oracular leader of an anti-Bedlam movement and a former police dispatcher, making her a bit of a Retired Badass.

-- Guns Are Worthless: Well, when you're firing a semiautomatic at a giant whirling cloud of insanity it's probably not going to hit much... subverted slightly by explosives and flamethrowers being excellent Picasso removal tools.
+- Guns Are Worthless: Well, when you're firing a semiautomatic at a giant whirling cloud of insanity it's probably not going to hit much... subverted slightly by area-effect weapons like explosives and flamethrowers being excellent Picasso removal tools.

 - Mad Mathematician: Kelsey Jones, who indulges heavily in analysis of the Sideways Signals even at the cost of her sanity.
 The counterpoint to Chaos Is Evil.